NahalG/Telling-Stories-with-Data/CritiqueByDesign.md

 7. What would you change or do differently?
 8. Do you have any other suggestions?

-**Summary of Critique:**
-The chart type is easy to interpret and analyse and allows the reader to understand the trend.
-However, the chart title needs to be changed as it is very report oriented and does not narrate or emphasize the storyline.
-The use of color needs to be controlled to avoid distraction and the rainbow effect.
-There was a confusion about the Y-axis label as to what it meant - this was something I didnot see coming therefore was a good opportunity to clarify in the final design.

 ### Raw Interview Data:
 ```
 Interview #1: